westerndigitalcorporation/stat/docs/stat_getting_started.md

 !INCLUDE ./output/stat.mak
 ```

-Whereas the last line in the file is for STAT-framework needs
-and shall be inserted as it is, other variables in the file
-have certain meaning:
+Whereas the last line in the file is for STAT-framework needs and shall be inserted as it is, other variables in the file have certain meaning:

-* `SOURCES` - a space-separated list of source files
-    that shall compile for the test-package
+* `SOURCES` - a space-separated list of source files that shall compile for the test-package
-* `INCLUDES` - a space-separated list of relative paths to
-    be included by the test-package
+* `INCLUDES` - a space-separated list of relative paths to be included by the test-package
-* `DUMMY_INTERFACES` - a space-separated list of
-    *Dummy Interfaces* to substitute original
-    DOC API-header files
+* `DUMMY_INTERFACES` - a space-separated list of *Dummy Interfaces* to substitute original DOC API-header files
-* `DEFINES` - a space-separated list of global definitions
-    for the preprocessor to be applied to the test-package
+* `DEFINES` - a space-separated list of global definitions for the preprocessor to be applied to the test-package

-> Note that all paths in the *makefile* shall have POSIX format
+> Note that all paths in the *makefile* shall appear in POSIX format only.

-### Test Source-File
+### 2.2.
+Test Source-File

-In addition to the makefile the developer is expected also
-to implement `_UU32 Stat_Main(void)` function.
-STAT-framework
-assumes this symbol upon linking and treats it as an entrance
-function of the test-package.
+In addition to the makefile the developer is expected also to implement `_UU32 Stat_Main(void)` function.
+STAT-framework assumes this symbol upon linking and treats it as an entrance function of the test-package.

-Each test package may have from one to several files with
+Each test package may have from one to several files with tests.
-tests.

-If there is only one test source-file, it would be
-the one that will probably contain the implementation of
-`Stat_Main()`.
-In this case this function shall
-start with calling macro `UNITY_BEGIN()`,
-then `RUN_TEST` for each test, and finally it shall
-return with `UNITY_END()`.
+If there is only one test source-file, it would be the one that will probably contain the implementation of `Stat_Main()`.
+In this case this function shall start with calling macro `UNITY_BEGIN()`, then `RUN_TEST` for each test, and finally it shall return with `UNITY_END()`.

-For instance:
+_Example:_

 ```c
 ...